Verizon DSL Router Caught Red-Handed !

 a day after the DSL service went live, every

-computer on the LAN side of my network was switched from
+computer on the LAN side of my Netgear router switched from

-and reserved addresses inside the Netgear router were reprogrammed to
+and reserved addresses inside the Netgear router were reset to

 gateway requests from my

-(intended for my Netgear to handle) were now routed to the Westell
+(intended for my Netgear to handle) were now routed through to the

 modem.
 How in the world did the

-new modem, on the WAN side of my network take over the LAN side of my
+new modem, on the WAN side of my Netgear router take over the LAN side

 way I wanted and removed the DSL modem (I disconnected the Ethernet